component-driven/component-driven-development/src/exercises/2-3-State_encapsulation/Readme.md

 </>;
 ```

-The benefit is that we don’t have to remember the API of each primitive component, and can spread the same props to each component, and let them deal with it.
-However, we still have access to all the values and function, and could use them in our custom components or extend with our own behavior.
-We also reduce code duplication and make the behaviour more consistent, which is especially important for components with more complex behavior.
+The benefit is that we don’t have to remember the API of each primitive component, and we can spread the same props to each component, letting them handle these values.
+However, we still have access to all the values and functions, and could use them in our custom components or extend with our custom behavior.
+We also reduce code duplication and make the behavior more consistent, which is especially important for components with more complex behavior.

 **Note:** This exercise is inspired by the [Reakit Dialog component](https://reakit.io/docs/dialog/).